 Even when the official diagnosis is diabetes or hypothyroidism, the real cause of cold feet is hypocapnia.
 There are no studies that measured CO2 effects on circulation and O2 transport in feet.
 However, there are dozens of studies devoted to CO2 effects on the brain.
 The image on the right provides a clear picture, and in cases of cold feet, effects are exactly the same.

-Natural remedies for cold feet
+Natural remedies for feet that are colder than normal

 An additional powerful treatment is Earthing since getting free electrons from Earth helps blood vessels, improves nerve function, and decreases inflammation.
 A sea salt bath for cold feet is described on this page: How to ground yourself.
 This method works in about 20-30 minutes and is especially effective for people with severe problems due to cold feet, chronic inflammation, and other serious conditions.

 Changes in diet, good chewing, and certain supplements help to suppress Candida albicans, H Pylori, Blastocystis Hominis, and other intruders that reside on the surface of the GI tract forming biofilms that intensify inflammation and prevent absorption of nutrients from food chum.

 If you achieve a certain result (in seconds) for body-oxygen test (also known as the Control Pause test), your problems with cold feet will naturally disappear.
 These are typical findings of Russian MDs teaching breathing retraining to their patients.

 For solutions related to cold feet caused by worms, (in this case, you are likely to lose weight in spite of normal eating), you need to contact your healthcare provider for lab tests and treatment options.